Motorcycle Insurance: Start the Season Off on the Right Track

 Touring, Custom, Harley-Davidson and sporty motorcycles hit Quebec roads as early as March 15!
-While waiting for a nod and a wink from Mother Nature, here are a few things you need to know to get the motorcycle season off on the right track.
+While waiting for a nod and a wink from Mother Nature, here are a few things you need to know about safety and motorcycle insurance to get the motorcycle season off on the right track.

 Motorcycle insurance: a few facts

 Insurance for bodily injury sustained in an accident falls under Quebec’s public automobile insurance plan.
 The Société d’assurance automobile du Québec (SAAQ) processes claims for compensation.
 However, compensation for property damage must be paid under a private insurance plan.

 The Quebec Automobile Insurance Act requires a minimum of $50,000 of liability insurance.
 This insurance provides coverage for bodily injury or property damage caused to third parties in the event of an accident.
 Insurers also offer the following coverages:

 - Collision or upset, which covers damage caused by a collision for which you are responsible or when you are the victim of a hit-and-run.